Deep seated / Wildland fires

 Lincolnshire Fire and Rescue are using Cobra to tackle peat fires.
 A service can spend days trying to locate and extinguish the deep seated hotspots which cause moorland/peat fire to keep reappearing.

-Here, the Incident Commander (IC) is using a Thermal Imagine Camera (TIC) to locate the heat and then Cobra is injected into the ground.
-It has been very effective in reducing the temperature from 272 C to 36 C. Cobra hose is easy to manoeuvre over ground as it is light weight and can be extended to over 300 m with minor loss of performance.
+Here, the Incident Commander (IC) is using a Thermal Imaging Camera (TIC) to locate the heat, and then the Cobra is injected into the ground.
+It has been very effective in reducing the temperature from 272 C to 36 C. The Cobra hose is easy to manoeuvre over ground as it is lightweight and can be extended to over 300 m with minor loss of performance.
 The penetrative effects of Cobra are easily sufficient to permeate through the soil as well as directly down into it.
-Lincolnshire have their Cobra units permanently installed in their standard fleet of Type B appliances with new units being delivered this year from Angloco (2020).
+Lincolnshire have their Cobra units permanently installed in their standard fleet of Type B appliances, with new units being delivered this year from Angloco (2020).

 The Cobra has been proven to penetrate peat to over 220 cm (7ft) down in 30 seconds.